Shutters Luxury Holiday Home

 House / 2 bedrooms / sleeps 4 Home 287488

 House / 2 bedrooms / sleeps 4

-Shutters is now the proud owner of a TripAdvisor® *CERTIFICATE OF EXCELLENCE*, awarded for first class hospitality and outstanding traveller reviews.
+Shutters is the proud owner of a TripAdvisor® *CERTIFICATE OF EXCELLENCE*, awarded for first class hospitality and outstanding traveler reviews.
 We'd like to thank all of our past guests who have taken the time to complete a review on Holiday Lettings.

 Ideally located for those wanting to discover the delights of Durham, the Dales and the Northumberland Coast, Shutters is a beautifully re-furbished and spacious holiday home at the end of a small private close offers guests a unique combination of tranquil countryside, vibrant city life and historical sites.
 The famous open air living museum of Beamish, recreating early life in the North East is a short walk away and a great day out.

 This tranquil property is perfect for relaxing after a day exploring the idyllic Beamish Conservation Valley, beautiful woodlands and cycle paths.
 Beamish boasts several fabulous country inns and Northumberland's sweeping sandy beaches and famous castles are within easy reach.

 Fabulous holiday location, ideal for walkers, cyclists, golfers and National Trust members.